donoswald/hazelcast-certification/README.md

 First run **member.sh** on each member participating on the cluster.
 Be sure to provide enough space on the started members to hold the whole 600 Mio transactions.
 In a second step start the **loader.sh**, which than initializes the cluster with the data.

+In the loader module there is an additional script **size.sh** which prints out the size of a transaction.
+This size is base of all calculations later for latency, cluster size and expected performance.

 ### Server Module
 The server connects to the cluster and listens on incomming transactions.
 It has a configurable number of worker threads